ngx-lib/multiselect/docs_app/content/guide/custom-template.md

 # Custom Template :

-By default, multiselect is rendered using a simple default template which displays the name of option using simple bindings.
-If we want to display the options list in different format, then we could pass to pass our own custom template which would passed as an `ng-template` directive.
-Internally it will projected on options list.
+By default, multiselect is rendered using its inbuilt default template.
+For customizing the typical format, we could pass our own custom template (`ng-template`).
+Internally custom template gets projected to the multiselect dropdown each option.

 ```html
 <ngx-multiselect ngDefaultCOntrol